silversub/terraform/provider/direct-link-gateway-data-sources.md

 Use {{site.data.keyword.cloud_notm}} [Direct Link](/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to seamlessly connect your on-premises resources to your cloud resources.
 You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shordesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your data source, make sure to review the [required parameters](/docs/terraform?topic=terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
 {: important}